Accessibility Researcher

 - Jan, 2026: Rhetoric vs Responsibility: How Tech Companies Shape AI for Accessibility accepted at CHI 2026!

-- Jan, 2025: Teaching Assistant for IN4MATX 132.
+- Jan to Mar, 2026: Teaching Assistant for IN4MATX 132.
 Advanced Topics in Human-Computer Interaction

 - Oct, 2025: Virtual Student Volunteer at ASSETS 2025